Look at Chris' authorisation code:

 Atm genenetwork2's handling of authorisation is a bit clunky; Since @Bonface is working on the data data up-loader, and it requires authorisation, this is a good time to clean up authorisation.

-- [x] Fetch complete list of samples from database and genotype file instead of only fetching that list from the database.
+instead of only fetching that list from the database.
 Look at trait page for reference.

 mRNA datasets ("ProbeSetFreeze" in the DB) contain traits, so when you assign privileges to an mRNA dataset, it will apply to all traits within.